asifa1510/Glytch-FiveWorks/README.md

 **Hardware**: ESP32 + MPU6050 + Piezo + LiPo wristband | ESP32-CAM | Android App (Kotlin)

-**First-prize winner** at multiple national hackathons 2025
-Tested with 15+ ALS/Parkinson's patients — "Finally I can say NO to my family again"

 **One twist at a time, we give voices back.**

 <p align="center">